I Want To...

 Hospitalist Unit - General Medicine (Meyer 8)

-- The Hospitalist Unit cares for adult & geriatric medicine patients with a variety of complex comorbid conditions related to the following systems: respiratory, cardiology, gastrointestinal, genitourinary, hematology, renal, and rheumatology.
+- The Hospitalist unit cares for adult & geriatric medicine patients with a variety of complex comorbid conditions related to the following systems: respiratory, cardiovascular, gastrointestinal, genitourinary, hematology, neurology, renal, and rheumatology.
 Specialty teams, such as infectious disease, wound care, oncology, pain, and psychiatry, are also consulted.

 Number of Beds